LiuBioinfo/SeqOthello/README.md

 # SeqOthello

 __SeqOthello__ is an ultra-fast and memory-efficient indexing structure to support arbitrary sequence query against large collections of RNA-seq experiments.
+Taking a sequence as query input, SeqOthello returns either the total _k_-mer hits of the query sequence or the detailed presence/absence information of individual k-mers across all the indexed experiments.

 ## SeqOthello Installation

-### Requirements
+### System Requirements
 __SeqOthello__ is tested on linux platforms with the following system settings.
  The performance is optimized for Intel CPUs with SSE4.2 support.

   * cmake >= 2.8.4
   * gcc >= 4.9.1
   * zlib >= 1.2.3
-  * Jellyfish

 Ubuntu
 ```